 Stone Stair Detail.jpg

-Restoration Carpentry Undertaking the careful re-construction of the original details of buildings that have deteriorated over time or been renovated beyond recognition, we analyzed the history of each building including the effort of each craft
+Restoration Carpentry Undertaking the careful re-construction of the original details of buildings that have deteriorated over time or been renovated beyond recognition, Marc and Michael analyzed the history of each building including the effort

 Restoration Carpentry

-Undertaking the careful re-construction of the original details of buildings that have deteriorated over time or been renovated beyond recognition, we analyzed the history of each building including the effort of each craftsperson who contributed to the building’s evolution and formed a restoration program.
-A palette of solutions fashioned from glass, metal, wood, and stone enabled us to solve restoration problems with authenticity and environmental sensitivity.
+Undertaking the careful re-construction of the original details of buildings that have deteriorated over time or been renovated beyond recognition, Marc and Michael analyzed the history of each building including the effort of each craftsperson who contributed to the building’s evolution and formed a restoration program.
+A palette of solutions fashioned from glass, metal, wood, and stone enabled them to solve restoration problems with the goal of authenticity and environmental sensitivity.

 image.jpeg